Skip to content

 aggregate_terms

-Aggregate the terms and do the graph search.
+Aggregate the terms and do the tree search.

 RETURNS DESCRIPTION